-According to researchers there is currently a 39,000-year-old cave bear that recently thawed out from permafrost in Sibiria.
-Archeologists in Russia find two fully intact bears inside an ice wall in two separate digs, according to sources.
+According to researchers there is currently a 39,000-year-old cave bear that recently thawed out from permafrost in Siberia.
+Archaeologists in Russia find two fully intact bears inside an ice wall in two separate digs, according to sources.
 Russian scientists have already identified this discovery as ‘worldly significant,’ as cave bears were found just before these bones.
 First, the frozen bodies were noticed by the herds of rain.
 Cave bears were extinct or sub-species that lived in Eurasia between three and five thousand years ago.
-There was a mother and a child in the well preserved skeletons.
+There were a mother and a child in the well-preserved skeletons.
 For tens of thousands of years, the soft tissue of the adult cave bear has been frozen in its permafrost tomb.
 The scientists are hopeful that the extinct animal’s DNA is identified.
 They still intend to get the legendary woolly mammoth back to life.

 Scientists of Russia’s North-Eastern Federal University (NEFU) in Yakutsk will be studying the bodies of the cave bears.
 Global research practitioners will be eligible to participate in the North Applied Ecology Institute study.
 It is estimated that, from 22,000 to 35,500 years earlier, the adult bear existed.
 The observations have been accepted by the experts.
 They are considered a significant step in the rediscovery and return of the endangered animals of the Ice Age by Russian scientists.